Contact Us for a Free Consultation (213) 542-0979

 Factor of “Common Sense”

 Common sense plays a significant role in these decisions.
-Criminal defense is fundamentally based on common sense, making it accessible to the average person.
+It's a fundamental aspect of criminal defense, making the legal system more accessible and understandable to the average person.

 Voluntary Manslaughter Charges in California

-So, if somebody's in a rage, if their heat of passion has been aroused, and there's legally adequate provocation by the other party, that may be a circumstance where the defense attorney can successfully argue for a manslaughter versus a murder charge.
+So, if somebody's in a rage, if their heat of passion has been aroused, and there's legally adequate provocation by the other party, that's where the defense attorney's role becomes crucial.
+They can successfully argue for a manslaughter charge, potentially saving the accused from a murder conviction.

 And again, where you're going to see what really separates voluntary manslaughter from murder is planning.
-Anytime you see planning, a person has big problems.
+Whenever you see planning, a person is likely to have significant problems.
 Anytime you see a circumstance where nobody would be provoked to kill another person, the person's got some problems.

 If you or a loved one is facing a murder charge, it's vital to assess the situation.
-You don't want to be burdened with a murder punishment, potentially facing a life sentence without parole.
+The potential consequences of inadequate legal counsel could be severe, potentially leading to a life sentence without parole.
+This is why it's crucial to seek professional help immediately.

 It's crucial to consult an attorney with a proven track record in these cases.
 Having seen the attorneys involved in these cases, I can assure you that not many have the experience or courage to handle a murder case.

-I get a lot of murder cases where one attorney has done the preliminary hearing, and then the people come to me and want me to do the trial.
-I asked why you aren't using the other attorney, and they said it was because the other attorney was scared and said he really wasn't equipped to do the murder cases.
+I often handle murder cases where one attorney has conducted the preliminary hearing, and then the individuals come to me and request that I handle the trial.
+I asked why you weren't using the other attorney, and they said it was because the other attorney was scared and claimed he wasn't equipped to handle murder cases.

 This is idiotic because they should have never taken the case in the first place, and they should have never done the preliminary hearing in a murder case because that is a very important hearing in which you can get a lot of good evidence.